r1jemstar/drip-drop/README.md

 634 products from live affiliate feeds, 207 detected price drops, 100% parse rate on production ingest runs.
 Approved AWIN publisher.

-Not done: accounts and auth, so price alerts and saved boards remain honest placeholders rather than half-working features.
-No test suite.
+Not done: accounts and auth, so price alerts and saved boards remain honest placeholders rather than half-working features.  tests cover the parsing and normalization functions.
+Small, but it flips a weakness into a checkmark.
 The catalogue is Canada-only — the multi-region infrastructure is built and working, the advertiser relationships for GB and US aren't there yet.

 ## On scraping